 Details:

 - I am not certain of the finish of The Edge's "Electraglide".
-Many that I've seen are matte black but I've seen red and green Electraglides too.
-And thus far, I've not seen a picture of The Edge playing his.
+Many that I've seen are matte black but I've seen red

 - 21 Frets unique step fret design aluminium fretboard.